-Plastics have become one of the most ubiquitous materials used globally and it is recognized that the plastic problem management is a big challenge globally.
-Therefore, the urgent importance to develop a sustainable plastics economy which will reduce the plastic persistence and accumulation.
-The European Union produces currently updating its legislation on waste management to promote a shift to a more sustainable model known as the circular economy.
-In February 2021, the Parliament adopted a resolution on the new circular economy action plan demanding additional measures to achieve a carbon-neutral, environmentally sustainable, toxic-free and fully circular economy by 2050, including tighter recycling rules and binding targets for materials use and consumption by 2030.
+Plastics have become one of the most ubiquitous materials used globally, and it is recognized that managing the plastic pollution problem is a big global challenge.
+Therefore, it is important to develop a sustainable plastics economy that would reduce the persistence and accumulation of plastics.
+The European Union is currently updating its legislation on waste management to promote a shift to a more sustainable model known as the circular economy.
+In February 2021, the European Parliament adopted a resolution on the new circular economy action plan demanding additional measures to achieve a carbon-neutral, environmentally sustainable, toxic-free and fully circular economy by 2050, including tighter recycling rules and binding targets for materials use and consumption by 2030.
 To reduce plastic pollution, two main approaches can be distinguished: to use recyclable plastic and to increase the use of bio-based and biodegradable plastics.

-The recyclable plastic.
-Five essential steps to recycle plastic materials are: collection of waste plastic, sorting of waste plastics according to plastic types, shredding and resizing to a form that can be recycled, washing to remove impurities, compounding.
-The US-based Plastics Industry Association (Plastics), established a classification system in 1988 to allow consumers and recyclers to identify different types of plastic via a code or number that is usually moulded at the bottom of each plastic product.
-Therefore, there is necessary to develop the waste management infrastructure and raise people's awareness.
+Recyclable plastic.
+There are five essential steps in the recycling of plastic materials: collection of waste plastic, sorting according to plastic types, shredding and resizing to a form that can be recycled, washing to remove impurities, and compounding.
+In 1988, the US-based Plastics Industry Association (Plastics), introduced a classification system to help consumers and recyclers identify different types of plastic via a code or number that is usually molded at the bottom of each plastic product.
+It is necessary to develop waste management infrastructure and raise people's awareness.

 Bio-based and biodegradable plastics.
 Bio-based plastics are divided into two categories: bio-based biodegradable and bio-based non-biodegradable.
-Conventional, fossil-based plastic contains carbon from oil and natural gas while bio-based plastics consist of carbon from renewable sources.
-Plastic marketed as bio-based is on a rare occasion fully comprised of bio-based feedstock, it is developed from a mix of fossil-based and bio-based feedstock.
-Biodegradable or compostable plastics can be produced from either bio-based or fossil raw material and degrade in different conditions such as compost (aerobic conditions), soil or anaerobic conditions.
-Therefore, the biodegradable and compostable plastics are promising alternatives to conventional plastics because can degrade in the presence of microorganisms into water, carbon dioxide and microbial biomass.
-Depending on the polymer the bio-based and biodegradable plastics can be used in a variety of applications, which a similar to their fossil counterparts.
-Therefore, the packaging industry exhibits the highest demand for bio-based and biodegradable plastics, accounting for 47 % of the global production capacity in 2020.
-Other application areas are consumer goods, textiles, agriculture, automotive/transport, building and construction, consumer goods, coatings, and electronics.
-However, currently (2020), the bioplastics production has a very low share in the total production of plastics, the bioplastics represent only about 1% of the about 368 million tonnes of plastic produced annually.
+Conventional, fossil-based plastic contains carbon from oil and natural gas while bio-based plastics contain carbon derived from renewable sources.
+It is rare for plastic marketed as bio-based to be fully comprised of bio-based feedstock, as it is usually produced from a mix of fossil-based and bio-based feedstock.
+Biodegradable or compostable plastics can be produced from either bio-based or fossil raw material and degrade in different conditions, including aerobic (compost), soil or anaerobic conditions.
+Therefore, biodegradable and compostable plastics provide a promising alternative to conventional plastics, as they can degrade in the presence of microorganisms in water, carbon dioxide and microbial biomass.
+Depending on the polymer, bio-based and biodegradable plastics can be used in a variety of applications, just like their fossil counterparts.
+The packaging industry exhibits the highest demand for bio-based and biodegradable plastics, accounting for 47% of the global production capacity in 2020.
+Other application areas include consumer goods, textiles, agriculture, automotive/transport, building and construction, coatings, and electronics.
+That said, currently (2020), bioplastics have a very low share in the total production of plastics, and represent only about 1% of the approx. 368 million tonnes of plastic produced annually.

-2 Impact of biobased, biodegradable and compostable plastics on waste management technologies and systems
+2. The impact of bio-based, biodegradable and compostable plastics on waste management technologies and systems